PedroMarianoAlmeida/offical-turbo-v1/README.md

   - It is not fixed on top
   - Fix alignment and spaces issues
   - The Group with Avatar and Menu is weird at the moment
+  - The dark theme and itens menus should have a animation that I saw in docs (https://ui.shadcn.com/docs/components/menubar)
 - Add unity test (the header deserves a unit test to check auth and items conditions)

 ## Done